Property Title Searches in California (CA)

 California tax image 1California tax image 2

-• Status of property taxes and any bankruptcy filings
+• The status of property taxes and any bankruptcy filings

-• Contact details for parties entitled to foreclosure notices
+• Contact information for parties entitled to receive foreclosure notices

-• An approved newspaper for publishing the foreclosure notice
+• The approved newspaper for publishing the foreclosure notice

-• The specific city or judicial district where the property is situated
+• The specific city or judicial district where the property is located

 Foreclosure laws and notification requirements vary from state to state.